eqmvii/puppy-friend/README.md

 # Puppy Friend

-A puppy friend finder built with React
+A puppy friend finder built with React.
+Gets random dog images from Dog CEO and has a breed search feature.

+Build to learn/test/tinker with React and React Router.

 # Create React App